Assistant Professor of History

-- Beau Monde on Empire's Edge: State and Stage in Soviet Ukraine (University of Toronto Press, 2017)
+- Beau Monde on Empire's Edge: State and Stage in Soviet Ukraine (Toronto: University of Toronto Press, 2017).

 - "Berezil: Theater as Institution in Soviet Ukraine," in Myroslava Mudrak and Tetiana Rudenko, eds., Staging the Ukrainian Theatrical Avant-Garde of the 1920s and 1920s (NYC: Ukrainian Museum, 2015): 140-155; catalogue won the Alfred H. Barr award at the College Art Association Conference 2016.

-- "The Word in a time of War," article on Ukrainian poet Serhiy Zhadan for Asymptote, online literary journal, October 2014
+- "The Word in a time of War: Mayhill Fowler on Serhiy Zhadan," Asymptote, October 2014